arpadroid/style-bun/README.md

 # @arpadroid/style-bun

-Style Bun is a powerful and flexible bundler designed for scalability and developer experience in theme-based applications with automatic compilation, minification, and live reload support.
+Style Bun is a powerful and flexible stylesheet bundler.
+Designed with scalability and developer experience in mind, it supports theme-based applications with automatic compilation, minification, and live reload.

 ## ✨ Key Features